marchingband/wvr_thames/README.md

 4) Select Voice 2.
 Select notes E2 to C#3.

-5) Shift-click "select files", and select the drum_kit folder.
+5) Shift-Click "select files", and select the drum_kit folder.
 Click Upload.
 Wait for the files to appear, it may take a few seconds.
 Set note-off to IGNORE.
 Set response-curve to LINEAR

 6) Select Voice 3.
 Select notes E2 to C#3.